 Use Reusable Dishes

-Skip buying water, and instead, bring with your own reusable water bottle like Hydroflask.
+Skip buying water, and instead, bring with your own reusable water bottle like LARQ.
 All water is potable in Australia, and water fountains are plentiful in most parks and service stations.

 Plus lots of cafes will offer discounted drinks when you bring your own mug.
-Bonus points: you’ll be traveling Australia on a budget AND sustainably.
+Bonus points: you’ll be travelling Australia on a budget AND sustainably.

 Visit National Parks

-There are hundreds of National Parks to explore in every state, with each one offerings hiking trails, beautiful lookouts, and unique experiences.
+There are hundreds of National Parks to explore in every state, with each one offering hiking trails, beautiful lookouts, and unique experiences.

 - Daintree National Park, Where the Rainforest Meets the Reef